-In the sound horse, training and expert handling probably have a greater influence on behaviour than just about everything else combined, but ensuing that calories are matched to requirement is a significant factor when it comes to behaviour management.
+In the sound horse, training and expert handling probably have a greater influence on behavior than just about everything else combined, but ensuing that calories are matched to requirement is a significant factor when it comes to behavior management.

 Last but not least, a healthy horse is a happy horse, so routine healthcare with regards to dentistry, worming and vaccinations is essential.

 Show ring success begins in the months leading up to the event where you must do everything to protect your horse’s joints, their movement and their show ring presence.
 Careful management of your Champion will allow you to present to the judge with confidence!